-Course Objective: The aim of this course is to give the students essential practical
+Course Objective: The aim of this course is to give the students essential practicalknowledge pertaining to cytogenetics and molecular biology.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Study about problems related to Mendelian and non-mendelian genetics.
-CO2 Solve problems related to Population genetics, Linkage mapping and pedigree analysis.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Study about problems related to Mendelian and non-mendelian genetics.
+CO2 Solve problems related to Population genetics, Linkage mapping, and pedigree analysis.
 CO3 Get knowledge about different techniques used in Molecular Biology.
 CO4 Isolate Nucleic acid and plasmid DNA.

-- 1. Study of problems on Mendelian Genetics, Gene interactions.
-Multiple allele and multiple gene inheritance. - 2.
-To test the genetics hypothesis by Chi-square Test and study goodness of fit. - 3.
-Preparation of Linkage Maps in Diploids using three points test cross method. - 4.
-Tetrad analysis and centromere mapping in ordered and unordered tetrads. - 5.
-Pedigree analysis. - 6.
-Problem relating to population genetics. - 7.
-Study of B chromosome in Maize/Drimia. - 8.
-Induction of polyploidy, using Colchicine. - 9.
-Study different stages of mitosis in root rips of Allium species. - 10.
-Study meiotic behaviour of chromosomes in Anthers of Allium sp. or Rhoeo. - 11.
-Separation of membrane and demonstration of permeability. - 12.
-Isolation and demonstration of mitochondria activity. - 13.
-Isolation of chloroplast and demonstration of chloroplast activity. - 14.
-Histochemical localization of nucleus and nucleolus. - 15.
-Isolation of Nucleic acid. - 16.
-Gel electrophosis separation of nucleic acid. - 17.
-Molecular size determination of DNA samples by Agarose gel electrophoresis.
+- 1. Study of problems on Mendelian Genetics;

+- a) Gene interactions

+- b) Epistasis

+- c) Co-dominance

+- d) Multiple allele

+- e) Polymorphic gene interactions

+- f) Duplicate gene interactions

+- g) Polymeric gene interactions

+- 2. To test the genetics hypothesis by Chi-square Test and study goodness of fit.

+- 3. Preparation of Linkage Maps in Diploids using three points test cross method.

+- 4. Tetrad analysis and centromere mapping in ordered and unordered tetrads.

+- 5. Pedigree analysis & problem relating to population genetics.

+- 6. To demonstrate techniques used in the identification of crop varieties;

+- a) Karyotyping

+- b) Chromosome bending

+- c) FISH

+- 7. Induction of polyploidy, using Colchicine.

+- 8. Isolation of Nucleic acid.

-- 18. Isolation of nucleic acid.
+- 9. Gel electrophosis separation of nucleic acid.

+- 10. To study the special chromosome by using charts and models;

+- a) Lambrush

-- 19. PAGE.
+- b) Polytene

+- c) B- chromosome

-- 20. Quantitative analysis of DNA.
+- 11. Quantitative analysis of DNA.

-- 21. Restriction digestion of DNA and ligation of DNA fragments.4

-- 22. Isolation of plasmid DNA.

-- 23. Southern blotting.

-- 24. Western Blotting.
+- 12. Southern blotting. - 13.
+Western Blotting.

-- \Some changes in the contents of the practical can be expected depending upon the availability of the material and the required equipment.
+Some changes in the contents of the practical can be expected depending upon theavailability of the material and the required equipment.

-- 1. Cox, M.M., Doudna J.A., O. Donnell M. Molecular Biology: Principles and Practices (1st Edition).
+- Cox, M.M., Doudna J.A., O. Donnell M. Molecular Biology: Principles and Practices (1stEdition).
 W.H.
 Freeman and Company, 2012. - 2.
-Sharma, A.K., and Sharma, A., 1980, Chromosome techniques: theory and practice.
-Butterworth-Heinemann. - 3.
+Sharma, A.K., and Sharma, A., 1980, Chromosome techniques: theory and practice.Butterworth-Heinemann. - 3.
 Singh, R. J., 2018.
 Plant Cytogenetics.
 CRC Press.